 When you're a 20-something who hates online dating, it can feel like your only dating pool is work.
-After all, you spend more time at work than at home and if you work in any kind of collaborative environment, then you're likely getting to know your coworkers really well.
-But dating at work can be fraught, especially in the #MeToo era, and dating someone who has authority over you (like, say, a boss) is even more taboo (for obvious reasons).
+After all, you spend more time at work than at home and if you work in any kind of collaborative environment, then you're likely getting to know your coworkers really well, especially as offices begin to open up again.
+But dating at work can be fraught, particularly in the post #MeToo era, and dating someone who has authority over you (like, say, a boss) is even more taboo (for obvious reasons).

 Then, there's Ashley*, who saw her former boss's profile while swiping on Bumble one day.
 She swiped right as a joke (kind of), just to see if he would match her back — and he did.
 They went on one terrible date.
 When he didn't ask her for date number two, Ashley blocked his number.

 Both situations can be sticky.
 On the one hand, at least Ashley gave her potential romance a try, instead of being scared off because of career/dating politics.
 But if she'd been more reserved like Kendall, she wouldn't risk running into an awkward situation if her former boss becomes her boss again — or even an equal-footed coworker.
 So what do you do when you're attracted to an old boss?

 I'd recommend making something like a risk-benefit analysis, which is essentially a grown-up pro-con list.
 Think about the possible risks of making a move on your ex-boss: maybe it'll go badly and then you'll end up working together again, maybe they'll be upset that you asked and mention it to other colleagues.
 Then, think of the benefits: maybe you'll fall in love and end up married (hey, it happens), or maybe you don't have a happily ever after but you do have great sex for a while.